rpcope1/Hantek6022API/README.md

 ## Now with Linux support

 If you're on Linux, you're also in luck, as I've provided some reverse engineered binding for libusb to operate this little device.
-You may wish to first add 60-hantek-6022-usb.rules to your udev rules and reload the rules in udev, via
+You may wish to first add 60-hantek-6022-usb.rules to your udev rules, via

      sudo cp 60-hantek-6022-usb.rules /lib/udev/rules.d/
-     sudo udevadm control --reload-rules

 After you've done this, the scope should automatically come up with the correct permissions to be accessed without a root user.